The following is the statement issued by the Centre of Indian Trade Unions (CITU) on January 8:

-The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on November 6.
+The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on January 2.

-The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on November 5, 2014.
+The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on December 26.